(Disclosure: Some of the links below may be affiliate links)

 How to open an account with Selma?

 Opening an account is straightforward.
-It will take you no more than 10 minutes, and most of it is done through chat with Selma itself.
+It will take you no more than 10 minutes, most of which is done through chat with Selma.

 Go to selma.com and click the big Start For Free blue button.
 From there, they will ask you the standard questions.
 But what is interesting is that the entire process will be done through chat with the personal assistant.

 It is interesting to note that the dashboard will present you with all your financial information.
-If you are already keeping track of your finances, this will not make a huge difference.
+This dashboard will not make a huge difference if you are already keeping track of your finances.
 But many people do not have a good overview of their finances.
 So this view could help some people see where they are.

 Once you have done so, you will have to fund your account.
 You can transfer money directly from your bank account.
 After the money arrives in Selma, they will invest it according to your portfolio.

 Opening an account with Selma is a straightforward process.
-The process is made easy, even for those that are unfamiliar with investments.
-This is the most interesting point about this service: you can invest without knowing much about investing.
+The process is made easy, even for those unfamiliar with investments.
+Simplicity is the most interesting point about this service: you can invest without knowing much about investing.
 It is not possible if you want to invest yourself or with some other platforms.